walles/moar/README.md

 TODO
 ----
-* Read `source-highlight` output as a stream for startup performance reasons.
-  This must work when `source-highlight` fails as well, and when it succeeds on an empty input file.

 * Make search work cross color boundaries.
 Currently, if you have a syntax highlighted line and search for something across a color change you won't get any match.